 Prior to coming to FIU, Francisco was the Associate Director of Financial Aid at the University of Maryland, College Park for 15 years.
-Francisco is currently serving on the PESC Board, and is the Federal Legislative Relations Chair for the Florida Association of Student Financial Aid Administrators (FASFAA).
-He was also the 2013-2014 Chair of the NASFAA Technology Initiatives Committee.
-He has served on many NASFAA committees including the Reauthorization Task Force, Technology, Need Analysis, and College Access.
-He has presented at State, Regional, and National Conferences in such diverse areas as Technology in the Aid Office, Using Diversity in packaging financial aid, Gramm-Leach-Bliley as it applies to financial aid, Hot topics for Grad and Professional Financial Aid, Disaster Preparedness, BBAY Loans, and many others.
-Francisco has served on the PESC Board since July 2006.
+Francisco is currently serving on the PESC Board of Directors having first been elected to represent NASFAA in 2006, and previously served as Chair of the PESC Board of Directors (2009-2014) .
+He serves in several leadership roles in NASFAA and has served on many NASFAA committees including the Reauthorization Task Force, Technology Initiatives, Need Analysis, and College Access.
+He has presented at State, Regional, and National Conferences in such diverse areas as Technology in the Aid Office, Using Diversity in Packaging Financial Aid, Gramm-Leach-Bliley as it Applies to Financial Aid, Hot topics for Grad and Professional Financial Aid, Disaster Preparedness, BBAY Loans, and many others.

 Jason Weaver joined Parchment in 2010 and currently leads the product and design teams in his role of Senior Director of Product Management.
 In his work, Jason brings extensive practical data expertise from across large scale digital credential initiatives, and has served as a partner and consultant on a myriad of projects with state agencies to implement data exchanges at scale, including Indiana, Montana, and West Virginia.
 Jason is responsible for Parchment’s product strategy, roadmap, solution design, partnerships, and standards compliance.
 Jason has served as the volunteer co-chair of PESC’s Education Records User Group from 2014-2018.
 Jason holds a B.S. in Information Science and Technology from Penn State, and currently resides in Omaha, Nebraska.